 The nature of the secondary population's role leads to a second generalization: the greater the extent to which it can provide assistance to the agency in the post-remedial phase, the greater the likelihood of disengagement.
 For example, the involvement of the business and finance communities with the Boston public schools generates much-needed local support but also sets a standard for further interaction.
-The same can be said for the involvement of the Boston Foundation with the city's schools and the Housing Authority.
-The commitment and engagement of civic leaders to the restoration of public services constitutes a public-private partnership of the highest order; this fortification upon emergence from court oversight is essential to the growth and well-being of an autonomous system.
-It was, after all, years of neglect and isolation that characterized those systems destined for court takeover.
+The same can be said for the involvement of The Boston Foundation with the city's schools and the Housing Authority.
+The commitment and engagement of civic leaders to the restoration of public services constitutes a public-private partnership of the highest order; this fortification, upon emergence from court oversight, is essential to the growth and well-being of an autonomous system.
+After all, it took years of neglect and isolation to establish the characteristics of those systems destined for court intervention.

 A third generalization with regard to executive recovery concerns the implementing agency.
-As we have seen, agencies are often limited in their capacity to implement judicial decrees.
-An agency's tradition and policy preference, resource base and organizational characteristics all contribute to its capacity to comply with remedial principles.
-One would expect that, if anything, the remedial phase would have fostered new organizational values, patterns, and behaviors; ideally, these new traits could withstand the transition to a postremedial state.
+As we have seen, agencies often are limited in their capacity to implement judicial decrees.
+An agency's tradition and policy preference, resource base, and organizational characteristics all contribute to its capacity to comply with remedial principles.
+One would expect that, if anything, the remedial phase would have fostered new organizational values, patterns, and behaviors; ideally, these new traits could withstand the transition to a post-remedial state.
 The apparent internalization of new attitudes and practices becomes another measure, then, of system readiness to regain its authority.
 The educational function of the remedial phase-that is, the extent to which it helps an organization focus on changing its ways-helps determine the extent of this internalization and whether or not it can last.